VariantSync/VEVOS_Simulation/README.md

 ```
 Optionally, we might want to filter which files of a variant to generate.
 For example, a study on evolution of code in variable software systems could be interested only in generating the changed files of a commit.
-In our case, let's just generate all variants.
+In our case, let's just generate the entire code base of each variant.
 Moreover, `VariantGenerationOptions` allow to configure some parameters for the variant generation.
 Here, we just instruct the generation to exit in case an error happens but we could for example also instruct it to ignore errors and proceed.
 ```java
         final ArtefactFilter<SourceCodeFile> artefactFilter = ArtefactFilter.KeepAll();
         final VariantGenerationOptions generationOptions = VariantGenerationOptions.ExitOnError(artefactFilter);
 ```
-To generate variants, we have to access the source code of the input software product line, at the currently inspected commit.
+To generate variants, we have to access the source code of the input software product line at the currently inspected commit.
 We thus checkout the current commit in the product line's repository:
 ```java
         try {